 Alice

-This name not only went to Wonderland and back, but it has also been worn by royals, writers, and suffragettes throughout history.
-What name does this describe?
+This name not only went to Wonderland and back, but has also associated itself with royals, writers, and suffragettes throughout history.
+What name does all this describe?
 Alice, of course.

 Alice has similar origins to fellow classic Adelaide: the Germanic Adalheidis, which means "noble."
-Unlike Adelaide, though, Alice derived from its short form Aalis.
-In Medieval England, the beautiful flower-gathering figure "Fair Aelis" was common in courting events and chansons.
-That made the name more popular in the English language.
+Unlike Adelaide, though, Alice derived from its diminutive Aalis.
+In Medieval England, the beautiful flower-gathering figure "Fair Aelis" was common in courting events and chansons; that popularized the name among English-speakers.

-After centuries of popularity, Alice began to decline in all English-speaking nations.
+After centuries of popularity, Alice declined in all English-speaking nations.
 It first left the top 100 in 1930s Australia and New Zealand, then in 1940s England, and finally, in 1950s America and Canada.
-Instead, parents turned to the medieval variants Alison and Allison, which became a popular hit among English-speakers by the late twentieth century.
+Instead, English-speaking parents turned to the medieval variants Alison and Allison, which became popular by the late twentieth century.

 Alice is now used in several European languages.
 These include Belgian, Czech, French, Irish, Italian, Dutch, Portuguese, Scottish, Spanish, Swedish, and Swiss.
 Alice has seen use in Brazil and Chile, too.